Montrose Football Club Ltd - Customers'/Supporters' Charter - August 2020

 Free or reduced admission to replays of abandoned games.

 ⦁ If a match is abandoned after spectators are admitted to the ground but before kick-off or half-time, ticket holders are entitled to free admission to the rearranged match - vouchers are available for issue in these circumstances.
 If a match is abandoned after kick-off in the second half, customers may be entitled to reduced admission charges for the rearranged match, subject to discussion/agreement between the participating teams.

 Support for disabled customers and their carers.

-- Montrose supporters with a registered disability may apply for a pass (effectively a season ticket) for themselves and their carer/helper.
+⦁ Montrose supporters with a disability are entitled to a concessionary rate for all fixtures.
+In addition, supporters may apply for a pass (effectively a season ticket) for their carer.

-- The Club does not charge visiting supporters admission prices which are higher than those charged to our own customers at the corresponding away fixture.
+⦁ The Club does not charge visiting supporters admission prices which are higher than those charged to our own customers.
 Any allocation of concessionary tickets offered to senior citizens and junior supporters will be paralleled for customers of a visiting club on a pro rata basis.
 The Club complies with Scottish Football League rules governing the allocation of tickets to visiting clubs.